Armored group (military unit): Cold War

+HHT, 11th Tank Group was reorganized and redesignated as HHC, 11th Armored Group on 5 December 1943.
+During the war, armored groups such as the 11th were used as administrative headquarters for the numerous independent tank battalions fighting in Europe.
+HHC, 11th Armored Group was converted and redesignated HHT, 1st Constabulary Regiment on 1 May 1946.
+HHT, 1st Constabulary Regiment was inactivated on 20 September 1947 in Germany.

 On 1 October 1953, the newly formed 19th Armor Group (19th AG), headquartered at Frankfurt, was assigned to V Corps.
 19th AG was the size of a large brigade, with three tank battalions and one mechanized infantry battalion stationed from Mannheim to Wildflecken.
 The 19th AG was replaced by the 4th Armor Group on 1 July 1955 (the 4th AG was approximately the size of the replaced 19th AG); the 4th Armor Group was deactivated in the 1963 Reorganization Objective Army Division reorganization.